Cuder/elevator-guide/about.rst

 DenvEL-4500 consists of two main components:

-* the car — a cabin for passengers;
+* The car—a cabin for passengers
-* the hoistway — a shaft in which the car moves up and down.
+* The hoistway—a shaft in which the car moves up and down

 .. toctree::
    :maxdepth: 2
-   :caption: In this section:
+   :caption: In this section

    technical-characteristics
    why